AdobeDocs/analytics-platform.en/help/stitching/explained.md

 Both unauthenticated and authenticated events on new devices are counted as separate people (temporarily).
 Unauthenticated events on recognized devices are live stitched.

-Attribution works when the identifying custom variable ties to a device.
-In the example above, all events except events 1, 8, 9 and 10 are live stitched (they all use the `Bob` identifier).
-Live stitching 'resolves' the stitched ID for event 4, 6 and 12.

-Delayed data (data with a timestamp over 24 hours old) is handled on a 'best effort' basis, while proritizing the stitching of current data for the highest quality.
+In the example above, due to an update of the identity graph, the transient id for the same persistent ID (246) changes.

 ### Step 2: Replay stitching